BilgeSGT/autodeploy/README.md

-# autodeploy
+# Bdeploy
-Auto Deployment and VM Management tool for kvm
+Bdeploy is deployment and management tool for kvm, proxmox and cloud providers